diagonold/TraceDonate/README.md

 ## Migrations

+-  Need to deploy to ganache network for testing
 - Migrations are JavaScript files that help you deploy contracts to the Ethereum network.
+- truffle deploy and migrate does the same thing. its just alais
 - These files are located in migrations folder
-- To run migration run `truffle migrate`
+- To run migration run `truffle migrate --reset`

 ## Interacting with your smart contracts
 - When testing your code, it is best to interact with smart contract using remix